Abhinavrajsrivastav/SpringBootProjects/README.md

   3. Run the application.
      ```bash
      ./mvnw spring-boot:run
-  4. Open your browser and visit http://localhost:8080 to view the application.
+  4. Open your browser at the mention port number.

 # RestApi
 - Description: A RESTful API project.
-- Technologies Used: Node.js, Express.js, MongoDB.
+- Technologies Used: Spring Boot, Core Java, Javascript, HTML, and Bootstrap.
 - Usage:
   1. Clone the repository.
      ```bash